Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Optimal weak FWER control

-This strategy can be explained intuitively.
-With the overall goal of getting more real discoveries while controlling the proportion of false discoveries for a pre-specified, usually small, overall size $\alpha$, the optimal procedure dictates that not much size should be accorded those tests with either very low or very high powers.
+In the preceding Gaussian example, as well as in other situations we examined, for example, with exponential and Bernoulli distributions, we observed the phenomenon where, among the $M$ tests, those with low powers (small effect sizes) and those with high powers (large effect sizes) are allocated relatively small sizes in the weak FWER-controlling optimal procedure.
+The tests with larger sizes are those with moderate powers or effect sizes.
+This is a \textit{size-investing strategy} in the multiple hypotheses testing problem, and it has intuitive content.
+With the overall goal of making more real discoveries while controlling the proportion of false discoveries for a pre-specified, usually small, overall size~$\alpha$, the optimal procedure dictates that not much size should be accorded those tests with either very low or very high powers.
 The former case will not lead to any discoveries anyway if the size that could be allocated is small, while the latter case will lead to discoveries even if the test sizes are made small.
-Thus, there is more to be gained by investing larger sizes on those tests that are of moderate powers, and an appropriate tweaking of their test sizes according to condition (\ref{first cond}) improves the ability to achieve more real discoveries.
+Thus, there is more to be gained by investing larger sizes on those tests that are of moderate powers, and an appropriate tweaking of their test sizes according to condition (i) in Theorem~\ref{theo-optimal sizes} improves the ability to achieve more real discoveries.
 However, this phenomenon is dependent on the magnitude of the overall size.
-If this overall size is made larger, then more leeway may ensue to the extent that it may then be more beneficial to allocate more size also to those with low powers since those tests with moderate powers, when they had small sizes, may now have larger powers because of the consequent increase in their sizes.
+If this overall size is made larger, more leeway ensues to the extent that it may then be more beneficial to allocate more size to those with low powers since those tests with moderate powers, when they had small sizes, may now have larger powers because of the consequent increase in their sizes.
 The precise and crucial determinant of where the differential sizes should be allocated are the rates of change of the ROC functions, with some size-attenuation.
-See also interesting discussions of size and weight allocation strategies in \cite{WesKriYou98}, where the size allocation was related to the `$\alpha$-spending' function of \cite{LandeM83}, and \cite{FosSti08} which deals with $\alpha$-investing in sequential procedures that control expected false discoveries, as well as \cite{GenRoeWas06,RoqWie09} which discuss optimal weights for the $p$-values.
+Interesting discussions of size and weight allocation strategies can also be found in \cite{WesKriYou98}, where the size allocation was related to the ``$\alpha$-spending'' function of \cite{LandeM83}, in \cite{FosSti08} which deals with $\alpha$-investing in sequential procedures that control expected false discoveries, and in \cite{GenRoeWas06,RoqWie09} which discuss optimal weights for the $p$-values.